Roof repair in progress on a Stockport property

 Where Roof Leaks Actually Start.
 The Most Common Entry Points:

 • Slipped, cracked or porous tiles - Old concrete tiles go porous as their surface coating breaks down.
-Clay tiles crack from frost.
+Clay tiles crack from frost, and moss can lift and crack tiles too by holding water against them through the winter freeze-thaw.
 Slates slip when the nails corrode through, what's called "nail corrosion."
 A single missing tile can let in surprising amounts of water, especially in driving rain off the Pennines.

 • Failed underlay - The bituminous felt under your tiles is the second line of defence.
 On any roof over thirty years old, the underlay is often the thing that's actually keeping you dry, and when it perishes, splits, or pulls away from the eaves, you'll get water ingress even when every tile looks perfect from the ground.